 We propose a privacy-friendly, decentralized solution that reveals minimal information to the backend server.
-To facilitate proximity tracing, smartphones locally generate ephemeral identifiers (Ephids) and broadcast them via Bluetooth Low Energy advertisements.
-Other smartphones observe these Ephids and store them together with the duration and a coarse indication of time (e.g., "April 2").
+To facilitate proximity tracing, smartphones locally generate ephemeral Bluetooth identifiers (EphIDs) and broadcast them.
+Other smartphones observe these EphIDs and store them together with the duration and a coarse indication of time (e.g., "The morning of April 2").
 See Figure AA.